 Many of us were told that house prices are so high because there are too many people and not enough houses.
-The reality is that house prices were pushed up by the hundreds of billions of pounds that banks created in the years before the financial crisis.
+The reality is that house prices were pushed up by the hundreds of billions of pounds of new money that banks created in the years before the financial crisis.

 1. Banks created hundreds of billions of pounds and put it into property

-In the ten years up to the start of the financial crisis, house prices rose by over 200%.
+In the ten years up to the start of the financial crisis, house prices rose by over 300%.
 Many people think this is because there were not enough houses around, but that is only part of the picture.
-A major cause was that banks have the ability to create money every time they make a loan, and they put massive amounts of newly created money into the housing bubble.
-Over the same ten years, the amount of money banks created through mortgage lending grew by over 370%!
-This lending was the main driver in the massive increase in house prices.
+A major cause of the rise was that banks have the ability to create money every time they make a loan.
+During the period in question the amount of money banks created through mortgage lending grew by over 450%!
+This lending was a major driver of the massive increase in house prices.

 2. House prices rise faster than wages

 House prices rise much faster than wages, which means that houses become less and less affordable.
 Anyone who didn’t already own a house before the bubble started growing ends up giving up more and more of their salary simply to pay for a place to live.
 And it’s not just house buyers who are affected: pretty soon rents go up too, including in social housing.

 This increase in prices led to a massive increase in the amount of money that first time buyers spent on mortgage repayments.
 For example, while in 1996 the amount of take home salary that a person on an average salary buying an average house would spend on their mortgage was 17.5%, by 2008 this had risen to 49.3%.
 In London the figures are even more shocking, rising from 22.2% of take home pay spent on their mortgage in 1997 to 66.6% in 2008.1